Mathewrean/se-assignment-6-introduction-to-python-Mathewrean/README.md

 2. Installing Python:
    - Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
 Include how to verify the installation and set up a virtual environment.
-**Windows:**
+**In Windows:**

-1. **Download the installer**: Go to the official Python download page and grab the latest version of Python for Windows.
-Make sure to select the correct architecture (32-bit or 64-bit) that matches your system.
+1. **Download the installer**:
+   - Go to the official Python download page and grab the latest version of Python for Windows.
+   - Select the correct architecture (32-bit or 64-bit) that matches your system.
-2. **Run the installer**: Double-click the downloaded executable file to start the installation process.
-Follow the prompts to accept the terms and conditions, choose the installation location, and select the components to install.
+3. **Run the installer**:
+   - Double-click the downloaded executable file to start the installation process.
+   - Follow the prompts to accept the terms and conditions, choose the installation location, and select the components to install.
-3. **Add Python to PATH**: During the installation process, make sure to check the box that adds Python to your system's PATH environment variable.
-This will allow you to run Python from the command line.
+5. **Add Python to PATH**:
+   - During the installation process, make sure to check the box that adds Python to your system's PATH environment variable.
+7. **Verify the installation**:
+   - Open a new Command Prompt or PowerShell window and type `python --version`, You should see the version of Python you just installed.
+9. **Set up a virtual environment**:
+    - Install the `virtualenv` package by running `pip install virtualenv` in your Command Prompt or PowerShell.
+    - Then, create a new virtual environment by running `virtualenv myenv` (replace "myenv" with your desired environment name).
+    - Activate the environment by running `myenv\Scripts\activate`.

+**In macOS (using Homebrew):**

+1. **Install Python**: Run `brew install python` in your Terminal to install the latest version of Python.
-4. **Verify the installation**: Open a new Command Prompt or PowerShell window and type `python --version`.
+2. **Verify the installation**: Open a new Terminal window and type `python --version`.
 You should see the version of Python you just installed.
-5. **Set up a virtual environment**: Install the `virtualenv` package by running `pip install virtualenv` in your Command Prompt or PowerShell.
-Then, create a new virtual environment by running `virtualenv myenv` (replace "myenv" with your desired environment name).
-Activate the environment by running `myenv\Scripts\activate` (on Windows) or `source myenv/bin/activate` (on macOS/Linux).

-**macOS (using Homebrew):**

-1. **Install Homebrew**: If you haven't already, install Homebrew by following the instructions on the Homebrew website.
-2. **Install Python**: Run `brew install python` in your Terminal to install the latest version of Python.
-3. **Verify the installation**: Open a new Terminal window and type `python --version`.
-You should see the version of Python you just installed.
 4. **Set up a virtual environment**: Install the `virtualenv` package by running `pip install virtualenv` in your Terminal.
 Then, create a new virtual environment by running `virtualenv myenv` (replace "myenv" with your desired environment name).
 Activate the environment by running `source myenv/bin/activate`.

-**Linux (Ubuntu-based distributions):**
+**In Linux:**

 1. **Update the package list**: Run `sudo apt update` to update the package list.
 2. **Install Python**: Run `sudo apt install python3` to install the latest version of Python.
 3. **Verify the installation**: Open a new Terminal window and type `python3 --version`.
 You should see the version of Python you just installed.
-4. **Set up a virtual environment**: Install the `virtualenv` package by running `sudo apt install virtualenv` in your Terminal.
-Then, create a new virtual environment by running `virtualenv myenv` (replace "myenv" with your desired environment name).
-Activate the environment by running `source myenv/bin/activate`.
+4. **Set up a virtual environment**:
+   - Install the `virtualenv` package by running `sudo apt install virtualenv` in your Terminal.

-**Verification steps for all platforms:**

-   1. **Verify the installation**: Open a new Terminal or Command Prompt window and type python3 --version to verify that Python is  installed correctly.
-   2. **Set up a virtual environment**: Create a new virtual environment using `virtualenv` and activate it.
+   - Create a new virtual environment by running `virtualenv myenv` (replace "myenv" with your desired environment name).
+   - Activate the environment by running `source myenv/bin/activate`.

 3. Python Syntax and Semantics:
    - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.

-     # This is a comment - anything after the "#" symbol is ignored by the interpreter
     print("Hello, World!")  # This is a print statement
+    # This is a comment

 The basic syntax elements used in this program:
-Comments: The first line starts with a # symbol, which indicates a comment.
+Comments: The line that starts with a # symbol, which indicates a comment.
 Comments are ignored by the Python interpreter and are used to add notes or explanations to the code.
-Indentation: Python uses indentation (spaces or tabs) to define block-level structure.
-In this example, there is no indentation, as we're only executing a single statement.
 Print statement: The print() function is a built-in Python function that outputs its argument to the console.
 The parentheses () contain the argument, which is the string "Hello, World!".
 String literals: The string "Hello, World!" is a string literal, which is a sequence of characters enclosed in quotes (either single quotes ' or double quotes ").
 In Python, strings can be enclosed in either type of quote, as long as they match.
-Statement terminator: Python statements are terminated by a newline character (\n) or a semicolon (;).
-In this example, the print statement is terminated by a newline character.

 4. Data Types and Variables: